Mac1431/libft/README.md

 # libft
-A recreation of function of standard library of C.
+Recreation of standard libray functions for C